-x = one-month LIBOR, and v = two-month LIBOR.
+x = two-month LIBOR, and

+y = three-month LIBOR.

 The administrator will determine LIBOR as specified under "Additional Information Regarding the Notes-Determination of Indices-LIBOR" in the base prospectus.
 The administrator will calculate interest on the notes based on the actual number of days elapsed in each accrual period divided by 360.